Aren’t you glad offering prayers of Thanksgiving isn’t restricted to a single day of the year?

 Perhaps it’s not.

-Here ten ways to start praying the Scriptures with a heart of thanksgiving – ten reasons to give thanks, in any circumstance and every season.
+Here ten prayers of Thanksgiving from the Bible.
+Use these Thanksgiving prayer points to begin praying the Scriptures with a heart of thanksgiving–ten reasons to give thanks, in any circumstance and every season.

 Prayers of Thanksgiving